JohnDoneth/wooting-rs/README.md

+# Wooting-rs

-# [Heavily WIP] Wooting Keyboard RGB & Analog crate for Rust
+[Heavily WIP] Wooting Keyboard RGB & Analog crate for Rust

 Feel free to issue a pull request or raise an issue!